 Here are some pictures of the Alaskan Aleutian Islands and some of the species of wildlife I regularly work with.

 The Aleutian Islands are important habitat for tens of millions of seabirds that nest on the uninhabited islands.
-I help keep track of how well their populations are doing.
+As a biologist, I help keep track of how well their populations are doing.
 Here are some of the more colorful species I work with.
 See more pictures for the KL7NWR listing on this website.

 73, Jeff KL2HD